 Fort Collins' "Pay-As-You-Throw" (PAYT) ordinance was adopted in 1996 and has been regularly updated since then (see ordinance language here).
 The ordinance requires trash haulers to be licensed by the City of Fort Collins.
 The ordinance also requires the following for residents of single family homes:

-In 2007, the City of Fort Collins’ E-waste ordinance banned the landfill disposal of electronics.
-Click here to read the ordinance.
-In 2013, the State of Colorado also passed an electronics landfill disposal ban, making it illegal to landfill electronics anywhere in Colorado.
+In 2007, the City of Fort Collins’ E-waste ordinance banned the landfill disposal of electronic waste (e-waste).
+Click here for more information on what e-waste is and how to properly dispose of it.
+In 2013, the State of Colorado also passed an electronics landfill disposal ban, making it illegal to landfill electronic waste anywhere in Colorado.

 The City of Fort Collins amended the Land Use Code in 2004 to require that trash enclosures be designed and built with sufficient space to accommodate recycling in all new commercial or multi-family housing construction.
 With this requirement, the City ensures that future tenants or occupants who wish to recycle are not constrained by a lack of space.